MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Antialiasing text

-You can control how text is antialiased in the renderer.
-Note that changing this setting will require starting a new terminal instance.
+This controls how text is antialiased in the renderer.
+Note that changing this setting will require starting a new Terminal instance.

 ![Windows Terminal antialiasing text](./../images/antialiasing-mode.gif)